Developing a smart documentation tool for NOTO—a comprehensive support system for early childhood educators

 - Lack real-time support

-- Limited intergration with non-Google products and systems
+- Limited integration with non-Google products and systems

 ClassDojo